tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ## Authorization of a user delegation SAS

-When a client accesses a blob service resource with a user delegation SAS, the request to Azure Storage is authorized with the Azure AD credentials that were used to create the SAS.
+When a client accesses a Blob storage resource with a user delegation SAS, the request to Azure Storage is authorized with the Azure AD credentials that were used to create the SAS.
 The role-based access control (RBAC) permissions granted for that Azure AD account, together with the permissions explicitly granted on the SAS, determine the client's access to the resource.
 This approach provides an additional level of security and avoids the need to store your account access key with your application code.
 For these reasons, creating a SAS using Azure AD credentials is a security best practice.

 The permissions granted to a client who possesses the SAS are the intersection of the permissions granted to the security principal that requested the user delegation key and the permissions granted to the resource on the SAS token using the `signedPermissions` (`sp`) field.
 If a permission granted to the security principal via RBAC is not also granted on the SAS token, then that permission is not granted to the client who attempts to use the SAS to access the resource.
 When creating a user delegation SAS, make sure that the permissions granted via RBAC and the permissions granted via the SAS token both align to the level of access required by the client.